Radiative transfer: Local thermodynamic equilibrium

 A particularly useful simplification of the equation of radiative transfer occurs under the conditions of local thermodynamic equilibrium (LTE).
-It is important to note that local equilibrium may apply only to a certain subset of particles in the system.
+Local equilibrium may apply only to a certain subset of particles in the system.
 For example, LTE is usually applied only to massive particles.
 In a radiating gas, the photons being emitted and absorbed by the gas do not need to be in a thermodynamic equilibrium with each other or with the massive particles of the gas in order for LTE to exist.

 In this situation, the absorbing/emitting medium consists of massive particles which are locally in equilibrium with each other, and therefore have a definable temperature (Zeroth Law of Thermodynamics).
 The radiation field is not, however in equilibrium and is being entirely driven by the presence of the massive particles.
 For a medium in LTE, the emission coefficient and absorption coefficient are functions of temperature and density only, and are related by: